james-bowman/sparse/README.md

 2. Operational - Sparse matrix formats suited to arithmetic operations e.g. multiplication.
 Matrix formats in this category include CSR (Compressed Sparse Row aka CRS - Compressed Row Storage) and CSC (Compressed Sparse Column aka CCS - Compressed Column Storage)

-3. Specialised - Specialised matrix formats suiting specific sparsity patterns.
-Matrix formats in this category include DIA (DIAgonal) for efficiently storing and manipulating symmetric diagonal matrices.
+3. Specialised - Specialised matrix formats to efficiently store and manipulate specific sparsity patterns or data types.
+Matrix formats in this category include DIA (DIAgonal) for diagonal matrices (where all the non-zero elements are situated along the diagonal) and Binary (bit) vectors and matrices for binary digits (bits - 1 or 0).

 A common practice is to construct sparse matrices using a creational format e.g. DOK or COO and then convert them to an operational format e.g. CSR for arithmetic operations.